 In this talk, I will share my top learnings while coauthoring this book with Jez Humble, Patrick Debois, and John Willis.
 This will include specific DevOps transformation case studies around continuous integration and delivery, Jez Humble’s latest definitions of continuous delivery vs. deployment, how Conway’s Law and architecture can hinder and help the achievement of goals, concrete techniques to build a culture of continuous experimentation learning, including those from Google, Etsy, Nordstrom, and Capital One.

-I’ll be sharing some of top lessons from The DevOps Handbook, which was recently released in early October 2016.
+I’ll be sharing some of top lessons from The DevOps Handbook, which was released in early October 2016.
 The book has 480 pages, 23 chapters, over 40 case studies and numerous appendices.

 Fill out the form and we’ll send you a copy of Gene’s talk from November 30th, 2016.Get the Webinar